Summary

 AI-generated content is flooding every channel, increasing noise while attention spans keep getting shorter.

 At the same time, industry benchmarks still point to email as one of the most efficient revenue drivers per dollar spent.
+That contradiction is hard to ignore.

 So… Is Email Still the Highest-ROI Channel?